For the users of the Meridian Multimedia Platform

 NOTE: The symbol (R) means that the command has been assigned to the extended level (for secondary schools).

-The teacher has the possibility to show or hide selected questions.
+The teacher has the possibility of showing or hiding selected questions.
 To do this, click the icon 3 and then expand the question 4, selecting it 5 if it is to be displayed on the command list.

 NOTE: Icon 3 is visible only for Teacher and School accounts.
 The students cannot manage the commands.

-Adding your own questions to the Commands module
+Adding your own questions to the Instructions module

 The teacher also has the option of adding his own questions.
 To do this, first click the icon 1 and then 2.

 In the displayed editor enter the title of the task 3 and its content 4.
-The editor allows basic editing and text formatting, for example changing the font size, its bolding or color, etc.
+The editor allows basic editing and text formatting, such as bolding, changing the font size or its color, etc.

 To confirm the entered task, click the Add button 5.